On tensor products of positive representations of split real quantum Borel subalgebra $U_{q\tilde{q}}(b_R)$: Preliminaries

-(Note that we changed the notation slightly for $e(u)$ in this paper from previous references \cite{Ip2}-\cite{Ip4} for later convenience.)

 \begin{Def} By abuse of notation, we denote by \Eq{[u_s+u_l]e(-2p_s-2p_l):=e^{\pi b_s(-u_s-2p_s)+\pi b_l(-u_l-2p_l)}+e^{\pi b_s(u_s-2p_s)+\pi b_l(u_l-2p_l)},} where $u_s$ (resp. $u_l$) is a linear combination of the variables corresponding to short roots (resp. long roots).
 The parameters $\l_i$ are also considered in both cases.
 Similarly $p_s$ (resp. $p_l$) are linear combinations of the $p$ shifting of the short roots (resp. long roots) variables.
-This applies to all simple $\g$, with the convention given in Definition \ref{qi}.